Unemployment defies gloomy forecasts, hits new low

 There were no signs of that in today's data.

+"We cannot get complacent in the face of slowing global economic growth, and these indicators will move around a bit.
+But, in New Zealand, we are running a surplus, have decade-low unemployment, and rising wages."

+Robertson noted that the number of people in employment increased by more than 21,000 over the three months to June 30, and annual wage growth hit a decade-high of 4.4 per cent.

-On the wages front, private sector wage inflation – including overtime - rose 0.8 percent in the quarter for a 2.2 per cent annual increase.
+Private sector wage inflation – including overtime - rose 0.8 percent in the quarter for a 2.2 per cent annual increase.

 Public sector wage inflation was up 0.4 percent in the quarter for a 2.2 percent annual gain.